Home

 Since everyone who sees it asks... the knobs read,top to bottom (right to left in the picture): volume,neck tone,bridge tone; the switches,in the same order: neck PU in/out of phase with bridge PU,neck PU coil cut,bridge PU coils in/out of phase,bridge PU coils in series/parallel.
 I blame Donald Brosnac for the inspiration for the mad-hatter wiring setup.

-Last but not least,the Martin.
-The Shennandoahs were a short-lived experiment,wedged in between the inexpensive made-in-Korea plywood Sigmas and the genuine article,made in the USA Martins.
+And now,on to the acoustics.
+The Martin Shennandoahs were a short-lived experiment,wedged in between the inexpensive made-in-Korea plywood Sigmas and the genuine article,made in the USA Martins.
 The top is solid spruce,the back and sides laminated rosewood.
 The bits were roughed out in Korea,then shipped to Nazareth,PA and assembled at the Martin factory.
 It came equipped with the original Fishman Thinline transducer,which sounds pretty good through the PA.
+Martin eventually discontinued the Shennandoahs,due to some combination of high production costs,and lost sales of full-up USA Martins - these things were really nice guitars for the money.

 Back to Guitar page Home